Shukare -Lab

 Mengistu Lemecha, Shukare, Ph.D.

-Dr. Mengistu L. Shukare is an Assistant Professor of Chemistry and Biochemistry at Hampton University, with MSc in Biochemistry from Addis Ababa University, Ethiopia, and a Ph.D. in Biomedical Science from Shiga University of Medical Science, Japan.
+Dr. Mengistu L.emecha Shukare is an Assistant Professor of Biochemistry at Hampton University, with MSc in Biochemistry from Addis Ababa University, Ethiopia, and a Ph.D. in Biomedical Science from Shiga University of Medical Science (SUMS), Japan.

-He has over five years of research experience in metabolic diseases and cancer as a Staff Scientist at the City of Hope National Cancer Center in California.
+He has years of research experience in metabolic medicine at SUMS and cancer metabolism at the City of Hope National Cancer Center in California.
 His research focuses on interorgan communication, mitochondrial dynamics, microbiome-immune signaling and metabolic reprogramming in cancer progression, aiming to elucidate the molecular mechanisms underlying tumor adaptation and therapy resistance.

 In his spare time, he enjoys adventurous travel and deep connections with nature, seeking inspiration from the outdoors as much as from the laboratory.